 You need to do 360-degree networking and must add your coworkers and study fellows as well on your network.
 They are also the best source of getting information and discussion.
 You must also add the fellow Ph.D. students you met at different seminars, interviews, and other social and educational events.

 Talk with Your Lecturers and Supervisors:

 Your supervisor and lecturers at your university are also the most useful people.
 You must add them to your network.
 You must spare some time and get involved in discussions with the supervisors and lecturers at your university.
 Many of them will be doing the research work as well and have a network as well.
-Through them, you can get the chance to introduce yourself to other people of the same field.
+Through them, you can get the chance to introduce yourself to other people in the same field.
 You can also discuss your work with them, and get feedback from them and ideas or suggestions from their work as well.
-They can also help you by giving some valuable pieces of advice on your PhD dissertation and future career.
+They can also help you by giving some valuable pieces of advice on your Ph.D. dissertation and future career.